miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 As for languages ​​- they, in general, need to know two.
 As an assembler, of course, need an English bar.
 At
-American women, by the way, have their own analogue of the language Elochki-Cannibals.
+American women, by the way, have their own analogue of the cannibals language.
 It consists of only three
-words: "boyz" (it's you, buddy!), "bir"
+words: "boyz" (it's you, buddy!), "beer"
-(this is your bottle) and "basrum" (there they are make a "scrum").
+(this is your bottle) and "bathroom" (there they are make a "scrum").
 Add a row here interjections - "oops, wow, ji, cool, sew, wow ..."
 - and you get a perfectly acceptable BIOS.